opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Editing the FX Schematic
 ''''''''''''''''''''''''
-Links between nodes have to be considered like flows going to the right, from the column/layer nodes to the Output node, via the Xsheet node.
+Links between nodes have to be considered like flows going to the right, from the column/layer nodes to the *Output* node, via the Xsheet node.
 If along the way there is one or several effects, the column content will be consequently processed before becoming part of the output.

 From the nodes output port several links can start at the same time, thus allowing, for example, a column/layer to be rendered as it is, and to be also used as a mask for another column/layer.
 It is also possible to determine permanently whether columns/layers will be rendered or not, by leaving or deleting the link to the Xsheet node.

-By editing the links between nodes, or by creating new ones, you can control how column/layer nodes will interact with each other and with FX before being rendered.
+By editing the links between nodes, or by creating new ones, you can control how column/layer nodes will interact with each other and with effects before being rendered.

-.. note:: In the FX that accept multiple input nodes it is possible to change the stacking order of the input nodes by clicking and dragging in the ports area.
+.. note:: In the effects that accept multiple input nodes it is possible to change the stacking order of the input nodes by clicking and dragging in the *ports* area.

-FX nodes and links can be selected in order to be cut, copied, pasted or deleted.
+Effect nodes and links can be selected in order to be cut, copied, pasted or deleted.
 When selected, nodes and links are highlighted in white; the current node has its label in yellow; when at least one object is selected, the related links are displayed in blue.

 When pasting a copied/cut selection, several options are available: